darshdoshi77/Elix/README.md

 - Use the assistant to make calls, send texts, manage emails, and interact with your calendar—all from one place.

 ## Future Potential
-Musk AI is designed with extensibility in mind.
+Elix AI is designed with extensibility in mind.
 Planned and potential future enhancements include:
 - Integration with additional productivity and communication platforms
 - Advanced automation and smart scheduling features
 - Personalized notifications and reminders